The Seahawks’ win likely won’t save their season, but it sure was entertaining

 Bellore also had a hand in springing the touchdown by Peterson, whose mere presence was cited as an inspiration surpassing the 16 yards on 11 carries he provided on the stat sheet.
 Running as a fullback out of the I-formation, Bellore was out front on the 1-yard score — not that Peterson knew who his benefactor was.

 The early part of the game was filled with blunders by the Seahawks, but the 49ers kept bailing them out with mistakes of their own.
-San Francisco turned the ball over three times, including two interceptions by Garoppolo.
+San Francisco turned the ball over three times, including two interceptions of Garoppolo.
 The Seahawks defense, after giving up 23 points in the first half, pitched a shutout after intermission.

 That’s why they were in position to prance jubilantly off the field when Dunlap thwarted Garoppolo’s fourth-down, last-gasp effort to add to the litany of painful finishes for the Seahawks this season.